HR Business Partner Career Guide

 How Much Does an HR Business Partner Make?

-According to Payscale, the average annual salary for an HR business partner is $75,793.
+According to Payscale, the average annual salary for an HR business partner is $76,603 as of February 2022.
 Increases to the national average can come from working in a competitive industry or company, specializing in an area like the tech field, and exploring advanced trainings and degrees.

 What Is the Projected Job Growth?